Application Deadline: 11:59PM, Monday, January 22

 - No previous social justice or volunteering experience required

 Students studying abroad winter and spring quarters are also eligible.
-In this case, if a student applies and is invited to inteview, VoIP technology (Skype, Facetime, etc) would be utilized.
-In addition, students who are eligible for federal work-study during the summer are welcome to apply, and you may use your work-study award toward participation in the Summer Links program.
+In this case, if a student applies and is invited to inteview, VoIP technology (Skype, Facetime, WhatsApp, etc.) would be utilized.
+In addition, students who are eligible for federal work-study during the summer are welcome to apply, and you may use your work-study award toward participation in the Summer Links program since UCSC is a federal work-study eligible campus office.
 However, use of financial aid during the summer quarter will use one remaining aid-eligible quarter.
 Click here for more information.

-- An interest to connect one’s academic and career pursuits to social justice issues, particularly non-traditional social fields such as economics, engineering, etc.
+- An interest to connect one’s academic and career pursuits to social justice issues, particularly non-traditional social fields such as economics, computer science, engineering, etc.

 - All students will receive a $4,000 stipend; 6 bi-weekly payments on Fridays.
 This is taxable income.